 - I’ll be visiting your neck of the woods in a couple months, can’t wait to come and see you!

-- We’d love to have you over for dinner sometime soon!
+- We’d love to have you over for dinner sometime soon and use the new martini glasses with you!

 - I am sincerely interested in the position and am looking forward to hearing from you soon.